jpbarela/covid-valuation-projection-checklist/README.md

-    For plans that include pharmacy have you seen prescription durations increase potentially creating more "seasonality" in your pharmacy claims, e.g. March high, April and May low, another bump in June, due to a large number of 90 fills in March?
+    For plans that include pharmacy have you seen prescription durations increase potentially creating more "seasonality" in your pharmacy claims, e.g. March high, April and May low, another bump in June, due to a large number of 90 day fills in March?

 ## Deferred vs Avoided Care